NilashishC/readme-final-ee/mcp-ee/README.md

 ```bash
 ansible-builder build --file mcp-ee.yaml --tag mcp-ee.yaml:latest --container-runtime podman
 ```
 **Important**: This quick start only builds the EE.
-Please continue reading to configure collection sources, install required tools, test your EE, push it to a registry, and use it in AAP.
+Please continue reading to configure collection sources, test your EE, push it to a registry, and use it in AAP.

 ## Step 1: Review What Was Generated